How to Repair Concrete Steps

 Second, since concrete sets quickly, you will need to work relatively quickly.
 Concrete becomes hard to the touch in about ten minutes.
 Plan the contours of your intended patch before you mix up the concrete.

 Why You Should Repair Your Concrete Steps

 Besides the risk of injury to yourself or your family, you are legally liable for injuries that occur on your property.
 Keep yourself, visitors, and delivery people safe by repairing your concrete steps.

-From a physical standpoint, once the concrete has been allowed to deteriorate in a minor way—through spalling, small breaks or chips, de-lamination, cracking, or blistering—further deterioration occurs exponentially.
+From a physical standpoint, once the concrete has been allowed to deteriorate in a minor way—through spalling (flaking or peeling), small breaks or chips, de-lamination, cracking, or blistering—further deterioration occurs exponentially.
 Catching the problem early on is critical to preventing rebuilding the steps entirely.

 Codes, Regulations, and Permits

 Your community may not require you to apply for a building permit for minor concrete step repairs.
-Whether or not you are required to have a building permit for the project, you should always adhere to building code pertaining to steps.
+Whether or not you are required to have a building permit for the project, you should always adhere to the building code pertaining to steps.

 When to Repair Concrete Steps

 In the interests of safety, hazardous concrete steps should be repaired immediately.
 Be mindful of the temperature ranges of the concrete repair product you will be using.
-Concrete applied below 45 F or above 90 F often may not cure or will cure exceedingly slow.
+Concrete applied below 45 F or above 90 F often may not cure or will cure exceedingly slowly.

 Avoid breathing concrete products' dust since exposure may irritate eyes, nose, and lungs.
 Use a NIOSH/MSHA-approved respirator such as a HEPA N95 mask or a P100 mask.
 To protect the hands, wear latex or latex-substitute gloves.
 Always wear safety glasses.